xmmedia/kohana_module/guide/cl4/index.md

   * writing and reading XML files
   * emailing
   * and more
-* include the cl4auth, xmadmin, and cl4base modules to accelerate the development of a custom web application with built-in content-management and authentication
+* include the cl4auth, xm_db_admin, and cl4base modules to accelerate the development of a custom web application with built-in content-management and authentication

 ORM is included with the Kohana 3.x install but needs to be enabled before you can use it.
 In your `application/bootstrap.php` file modify the call to Kohana::modules and include the ORM modules.